Let's connect on social media:

-In the same way people will chase you down in the street to buy their trinkets, businesses are incredibly persistent in asking you to write a review on Trip Advisor.
+In the same way people will chase you down in the street to buy trinkets, businesses are incredibly persistent in asking you to write a review on Trip Advisor.
 Why?
 The more reviews (no matter the type), the higher the business is ranked.

 If businesses focus on getting a mass amount of reviews, their ranking will improve.
-Of course they also want "5 stars," (and they aren't shy about asking for it), but that part doesn't matter as much as getting the number of reviews.
+Of course they also want 5 stars (and aren't shy about asking for it), but that part doesn't matter as much as getting the number of reviews.

-With so many businesses playing this game, massing a large quantity of reviews is the only way for a businesses to stay on top.
-If businesses waited for people to write reviews of their own accord, their spot would quickly fall, taken over by businesses that pressure every patron to write a review.
+With so many businesses playing this game, everyone has to play along to stay on top.
+If businesses waited for people to write reviews of their own, their spot would be overtaken.

 I know what you're thinking.
 It is one thing to convince someone to write a review, and another to convince someone to write a glowing review.

 My experience was 3 stars AT BEST.
-When the driver dropped me off, of course the last thing he said to me was, "don't forget to rate me 5 stars!"
+When the driver dropped me off, of course the last thing he said to me was, "Don't forget to rate me 5 stars!"

 Later that week I received a facebook message from him asking to rate him 5 stars.
 I did genuinely feel compelled to write a review after all his pestering, but I didn't feel comfortable posting 5 stars.

 I stewed on it for a few days.
 Then, I went on another motorbike ride and realized how bad mine had been in comparison.
-That is when I decided I needed to write a negative review, so I did.
+I decided I needed to write a negative review, so I did.
 I blocked him on facebook and wrote a 3 star review (more than he deserved), commenting on his performance and posted it.

-After 20 mins I was google searching "how to delete a trip advisor review."
+20 mins later I was searching, "How to delete a trip advisor review."
 Something didn't seem right.
 I was afraid.
 How did he have all 5 stars?
 Was I overreacting to the situation?
+Was it my fault?
 Maybe I shouldn't post the review...
 Was he paying Trip Advisor off?
 Was he approaching those who wrote bad reviews?
-He has my full name...
+He had my full name...

-This is a system where business that put their energy into creating a great experience, rather than appearing to do so, suffer.
+This is a system where business that put their energy into creating a great experience, rather than jusy appearing to do so, suffer.